This content is aimed to help you configure your domain name for cross border business.

 Recommendations

-- Choosing localized subdomains (option 1) is the easiest and requires the least effort.
-You will only have to add 2 DNS records to your existing domain and you don't need to buy new domains.
+Choosing localized subdomains (option 1) is the easiest, cheapest and requires the least effort.
+You will only have to add 3 DNS records to your existing domain and you don't need to buy new domains.

 www.example.fr

-) we recommend buying and configuring a new domain (option 2).
-Having a site with an address likede.example.fr
+) we recommend buying and configuring a new domain to use for subdomains.
+Otherwise, you may get a site with an address likehttps://de.example.fr

-, etc).
-The choice is yours. - If you already have a dedicated domain for international purposes - stay consistent!
+- If you already have a format you use for international purposes - stay consistent!

 The full process has been described and broken down for your convenience into a series of articles (full list below):